INCLUSIVE, EMPOWERING AND CONFIDENT APPROACHES TO AI

 FAQs

-Q: Do you also offer sessions for individuals or businesses with no connection to the culture sector?
+Q: Do you also offer sessions for individuals or businesses outside the culture sector?

 A: Absolutely.
 Although much of my work has explored how the culture and heritage sector might approach AI, the same principles are just as valid for any organisation or individual looking to develop AI innovation within their work.